microsoft/msphpsql/README.md

 June 20, 2016 (4.0.0): The early technical preview (ETP) for SQLSRV and PDO_SQLSRV drivers for Linux with basic functionalities is now available.
 The SQLSRV driver has been built and tested on Ubuntu 15.04, Ubuntu 16.04, and RedHat 7.2, and PDO_SQLSRV driver has been built and tested on Ubuntu 15.04, Ubuntu 16.04.

+## Install

 ####Prerequisites

 - A Web server such as Apache is required.
 Your Web server must be configured to run PHP.
 See below for information on installing Apache to work with the drivers.
-- [Microsoft ODBC Driver 13 for Linux][odbcLinux]
+- [Microsoft ODBC Driver 13 for Linux][odbcLinux], you can install ODBC drivers using [ODBC command line installers][ODBCinstallers], or [ODBC install scripts](https://github.com/Microsoft/msphpsql/tree/PHP-7.0-Linux/ODBC%20install%20scripts).
 - 64-bit [UnixODBC 2.3.1 driver manager][LinuxDM], built for 64-bit SQLLEN/SQLULEN.
 - If building PHP from source, you need libraries required to [build PHP][PHPMan].

-## Install
+####Tutorial

-For detailed instructions please review the tutorial [here](https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md).
+- For detailed instructions please review the tutorial [here](https://github.com/Azure/msphpsql/blob/PHP-7.0-Linux/LinuxTutorial.md).

 The drivers are distributed as shared binary extensions for PHP.
 They are available in thread safe (*_ts.so) and-non thread safe (*_nts.so) versions.
 The source code for the drivers is also available, and you can choose whether to compile them as thread safe or non-thread safe versions.
 The thread safety configuration of your web server will determine which version you need.
 If you wish to install Apache from source, follow these instructions: